cappelnord/GLSL2FxPlug/README.markdown

 GLSL2FxPlug
 ===========

-Automatic GLSL Shader 2 FxPlug Converter
+Automatic GLSL Shader to FxPlug Converter
 ----------------------------------------

 GLSL is the OpenGL Shader Language, used to program the OpenGL Rendering Pipeline.
 It is used in 3D graphics but also for hardware accelerated image and video effects.
-GLSL2FxPlug lets you convert your GLSL fragment shaders into FxPlug plug-ins which can be used in Motion and supposedly in Final Cut Pro.
+GLSL2FxPlug lets you embed your GLSL fragment shaders into FxPlug plug-ins which can be used in Motion and supposedly in Final Cut Pro.

 In general this isn't a very difficult to do, it's even in the FxPlug SDKs examples.
 GLSL2FxPlug does two things to make things easier and faster: First of all it automates all steps from Xcode project generation, up until installation of the plug-in.
 Second it uses a simple macro-style language to annotate meta information and to connect the GLSL uniform variables with parameters, which then are used for controlling and automating parameters.